-Fresh snow fell on Antelope Island last night and it made for wonderful settings for the subjects I photographed this morning like this Chukar.
+Snow fell on Antelope Island last night and it made for wonderful settings for the subjects I photographed like this Chukar in fresh fallen snow.
 I haven’t been seeing the Chukars regularly lately so I was very pleased to see them again.
 I noticed last year around this time that they were difficult to find too.

 I love to photograph my subjects in all kinds of settings and light so fresh snow was a given, I had to get photos of the Chukars as they pushed their bills into the snow to find food.
 To me Chukars always look kind of rotund and I think that being in the snow makes that even more obvious.